Hyperoperation

 Generalization of addition, multiplication, exponentiation, tetration, etc.

-In mathematics, the hyperoperation sequence (Note: Sequences similar to the hyperoperation sequence have historically been referred to by many names, including: the Ackermann function (3-argument), the Ackermann hierarchy, the Grzegorczyk hierarchy (which is more general), Goodstein's version of the Ackermann function, operation of the nth grade, z-fold iterated exponentiation of x with y, arrow operations, reihenalgebra and hyper-n.) is an infinite sequence of arithmetic operations (called hyperoperations in this context) that starts with a unary operation (the successor function with n = 0).
+In mathematics, the hyperoperation sequence is an infinite sequence of arithmetic operations (called hyperoperations in this context) that starts with a unary operation (the successor function with n = 0).
 The sequence continues with the binary operations of addition (n = 1), multiplication (n = 2), and exponentiation (n = 3).
+(Note: Sequences similar to the hyperoperation sequence have historically been referred to by many names, including: the Ackermann function (3-argument), the Ackermann hierarchy, the Grzegorczyk hierarchy (which is more general), Goodstein's version of the Ackermann function, operation of the nth grade, z-fold iterated exponentiation of x with y, arrow operations, reihenalgebra and hyper-n.)
 After that, the sequence proceeds with further binary operations extending beyond exponentiation, using right-associativity.
-For the operations beyond exponentiation, the nth member of this sequence is named by Reuben Goodstein after the Greek prefix of n suffixed with -ation (such as tetration (n = 4), pentation (n = 5), hexation (n = 6), etc.) and can be written using n − 2 arrows in Knuth's up-arrow notation.
+For the operations beyond exponentiation, the n-th member of this sequence is named by Reuben Goodstein after the Greek prefix of n suffixed with -ation (such as tetration (n = 4), pentation (n = 5), hexation (n = 6), etc.) and can be written using n − 2 arrows in Knuth's up-arrow notation.

 Each hyperoperation may be understood recursively in terms of the previous one by: